bodymindarts/delmo/README.md

   tests:
     image: busybox
 ```
-delmo.yml defines the tests that will run and the tasks that will be executed during the tests.
+A delmo.yml that defines the tests that will run and the tasks that will be executed during the tests.
 ```yaml
 ---
 suite: